return to news

 Cummins India

-Cummins India is a key supplier of power solutions to mission-critical sectors, including data center.
-In Q1 FY26, data center contributed 15–20% of Powergen segment sales, reflecting their growing importance in the company’s portfolio.
-Demand from this segment has been steady and is expanding in line with the wider data center boom in India.
-Cummins India has also launched Battery Energy Storage Solutions (BESS), which complements data center backup power by integrating with renewable energy sources such as solar.
+Cummins India is a major provider of power solutions to mission-critical industries, such as data center.
+In Q1 FY26, data centres contributed 15–20% of Powergen segment sales, indicating their growing importance in the company portfolio.
+Cummins has also launched Battery Energy Storage Solutions (BESS), which integrates renewable energy sources as solar to power data center backup.

 Netweb Technologies